1. The First Anglo-Burmese War began in __________.

 Explanation: The 1774 Treaty of Cooch Behar established British suzerainty over Cooch Behar and limited Bhutan’s influence.

-54. The Bhutanese territory known as the “Duar region” was strategically important because:
+54. The Bhutanese territory known as the “Duar region” was strategically important because__________.

 A) It connected Bengal with Assam and Tibet